 Yes, even if the pipework is buried or insulated, there will still be heat losses associated with this pipework.
-The DETI NIRHI Regulations define as "complex" any situation where it is not the case that all heat generation and all heat use fall entirely within a single building.
+The RHI Regulations define as complex any situation where all heat generation and heat use do not fall entirely within a single building.